simengaasland/MOD550-F1-Project/README.md

 This project is part of **MOD550: Fundaments of Machine Learning for and with Engineering Applications** at the **University of Stavanger**.
 It uses machine learning techniques to predict the fastest lap times in a race based on practice session data.
 The goal is to explore how data from Free Practice sessions (FP1, FP2 and FP3) can be used to predict race performance.

 # About me
+My name is Simen S. Gåsland and I am currently studying **Computational Engineering** at the University of Stavanger.
+I am also certified **Automation Technician** and holds a **Bachelor's degree in Automation Engineering**.

 # Tasks
 ## Task 1